 Vaccination time table

 OPV: Oral polio vaccine.
-This vaccine is still part of the national vaccination schedule for South Africa (EPI = Extended program of immunization).The trivalent vaccine was replaced by the bivalent vaccine in April 2016, with the aim of stopping OPV in 2019-2020.
+This vaccine is still part of the national vaccination schedule for South Africa (EPI = Extended program of immunization).The trivalent vaccine was replaced by the bivalent vaccine in April 2016, with the aim of stopping OPV soon.

 HepB: Hepatitis B vaccine.
 In South Africa, this vaccine is given at 6-8 weeks, 10-12 weeks, 14-16 weeks and a booster at 18 months.
 It is often part of a 6-in-1 vaccine.
 If the mom is known to have Hepatitis B, the HepB vaccine, as well as HepB immunoglobulin is given already at birth.

 DTaP: This acronym stands for Diphtheria, Tetanus and acellular Pertussis vaccine.
 It is given at 6-8 weeks, 10-12 weeks, 14-16 weeks and a booster at 18 months.
-It is normally part of a 5-in-1 or 6-in-1 vaccine.
-Only given up to the age of 7 years.
+It is normally part of a 6-in-1 vaccine.
+Only given up to the age of 6 years.

 RV: This is the rotaviral vaccine.
 If the monovalent rotaviral vaccine is given, 2 doses are given at 6 and 14 weeks.
 If the pentavalent vaccine is given, 3 doses are given at 6, 10 and 14 weeks.

-PCV13: The pneumococcal conjugate vaccine protects against pneumonia, ear infections, meningitis and septicemia.
+PCV13: The pneumococcal conjugate vaccine protects against pneumonia, ear infections, meningitis and septicaemia.
 Four doses are needed for optimal protection.

-PPSV23: The pneumococcal polysaccharide vaccine is given from the age of 2 years for high risk children, eg. Children with cancer, immunosuppression, after splenectomy, etc.
+PPSV23: The pneumococcal polysaccharide vaccine is given from the age of 2 years for high risk children, e.g. Children with cancer, immunosuppression, after splenectomy, etc. Two doses are given 3-5 years apart.

 Measles: Measles is still endemic in South Africa.
 Because it has such a high morbidity and mortality in infants younger than 1 year, it is already given at 6 months and then again at 12 months as Measbio.
 Alternatively, it can be given as part of the MMR at 12 months and at 6 years.